fluxninja/aperture/docs/content/use-cases/percentage-rollouts/average-latency-feedback.md

 Percentage rollout is initiated with
 [dynamic configuration](/concepts/advanced/dynamic-configuration.md) of the policy.
-Dynamic values facilitate run-time modifications, without shutting down the policy.
+Dynamic values facilitate runtime modifications, without shutting down the policy.

 In the generated dynamic values file, set the `start` parameter as `true`.
 Use